dkopi/clipcap-evolved/blogpost.md

 ### Qualitative Results

 Using THumb to do the human evaluation on COCO and NOCAPS we define precision (P : from 0 to 5), which refers to how accurate and relevant the caption is, and recall (R : from 0 to 5), which measures the extent to which the caption covers important information from the image.
 Additionally, we considered the fluency (F : between -1 and 0) of the sentence.
-The toal score (Total) is the average between precision and recall adjusted by the fluency penalty.
+The total score (Total) is the average between precision and recall adjusted by the fluency penalty.
 Each caption is followed by a table of the different scores as following : [Total, P, R, F]

 ##### COCO